xastrobyte/Omega-Psi/README.md

    * Toggling Leveling
    * Toggling a Welcome message
 ### Full Command List
-For the full command list, go [here](https://Omega-Psi--fellowhashbrown.repl.co) for pretty-printed HTML.
-If the above link does not work, just go [here](category/commands.md)
+If the above link does not work, just go [here](category/commands.md "Commands List")

 **By default, the leveling system and the welcome messages are disabled.**